igor71/Nvidia-Base-Image/README.md

 # Nvidia-Base-Image
 Basic Nvidia Image for building tensorflow enabled docker image

-This image used as base image for creating images based on tensorflow version 2.0 and above
+This image used as base image for creating images based on ubuntu 18 and Cuda 9.0

 ```
 Ubuntu Server 18.04

-CUDA Version   -->> 10.0.130
+CUDA Version   -->> 9.0.176

 CUDNN Version  -->> 7.6.2.24